James 1:21 Commentary

 Therefore, putting aside all malice and all deceit and hypocrisy and envy and all slander, like newborn babies, long for the pure milk of the word, so that by it you may grow in respect to salvation,1Pe 2:1-note, 1Pet 2:2-note

 Mike Andrus - A clean heart: Get rid of all moral filth and evil.
 I fear that the principal reason many Christians do not welcome the Word of God, do not read it, and do not study it is that their lives are too compromised by moral filth and evil–from TV, movies, the internet, unhealthy relationships, etc. One simply cannot find joy and satisfaction in the Word of God if it is always speaking conviction to one’s lifestyle.
 It can’t happen!
 As a matter of fact, I have long thought that most people who claim to have intellectual problems with the Bible don’t have any such thing.
 They have moral problems with it.
 If you knew what was going on in their lives you would realize quickly that their beliefs and their behavior just couldn’t co-exist, so they jettisoned their beliefs and continued their behavior.
 James, of course, challenges us to do the opposite–get rid of moral filth and evil and continue to believe the Word of Truth.
 But it has to be one or the other.
-(Sermon)
+(When Religion Is Worthless)

 Hiebert sums up this section of James as…